Koch language

 Koch is a Sino-Tibetan language spoken by the Koch people of India and Bangladesh.
 It is primarily spoken in the Indian states of Meghalaya and Lower Assam and in the northern parts of the country Bangladesh, where it serves as a major means of communication among the Koches.
 Koch language is written with Assamese, Bengali, Roman scripts.

 There is an organization Koch Krorang Mathop in Tura, Meghalaya which publishes Koch materials, such as books, an annual Koch magazine.
 Koch Development Forum is also working on the promotion of the Koch language among the Koch people who have now switched their language to Indo-Aryan languages.

-The state and National Anthem of Assam in Koch :
+The state of Assam in Koch :